RadioNL

-RadioNL (stylized as RADIONL) is a commercial Dutch radio station that was founded in October 2004 by Nico Silvius.
-The first broadcast was on 1 March 2005.
-The music on offer from the station consists mainly of Dutch music.
+RadioNL (stylized as RADIONL) is a commercial Dutch radio station founded by Nico Silvius in October 2004 and launched on 1 March 2005.
+The station plays mostly Dutch music.

-The station can be received through the ether and cable in Friesland, Groningen, Drenthe, Flevoland, Overijssel, Gelderland, North Holland and Dutch and Belgian Limburg.
-In addition, the station can also listen via a live stream on the internet.
+The station can be received terrestrially and through cable in Friesland, Groningen, Drenthe, Flevoland, Overijssel, Gelderland, North Holland and Dutch and Belgian Limburg.
+In addition, the station also provides a live stream on the internet.

 In 2009, the Morgenstond program won the Gouden RadioRing, the audience award for best radio program of the Netherlands.

 Top 30 All Time, presented by De Deurzakkers and De Sjonnies.

-In 2015 RadioNL celebrates with the Mega Piraten Festijn their 10th anniversary in Nieuwleusen on Saturday June 13.
+In 2015 RadioNL celebrated with the Mega Piraten Festijn their 10th anniversary in Nieuwleusen.